Oct 15 2024

 Teachers Don’t Have Enough Time to Build Lessons and Connections

-A frequently recognized challenge for today’s K–12 educators is too having many responsibilities to accomplish in a day.
+A frequently recognized challenge for today’s K–12 educators is having too many responsibilities to accomplish in a day.

 “Teachers very simply do not feel like they are in control of their world, and that’s result of too many demands, too many distractions, and not enough direction and support,” said Mackey Pendergrast, education strategist for district leadership at GoGuardian.